AdobeDocs/experience-platform.en/help/query-service/packages.md

 ## Sandbox support

-Sandboxes are virtual partitions within a single instance of Experience Platform.
-Each Platform instance supports multiple production and non-production sandboxes, with each sandbox maintaining its own library of Platform resources.
-Non-production sandboxes allow you to test features, run experiments, and make custom configurations without impacting your production sandboxes.
+Sandboxes are virtual partitions within a single instance of Experience Platform, which allow for seamless integration with the development process of your digital experience applications.
+All content and actions taken within a sandbox are confined to only that sandbox and do not affect any other sandboxes.
 See the [sandboxes overview](../sandboxes/home.md) for more information.
 The entirety of Query Service entitlements is shared across all sandboxes.

 ## Next steps